lukeshorejones/pynet/README.md

 # PyNet
-A very simplistic neural network library written in Python with NumPy.
+A simplistic neural network library written in Python with NumPy.
 Included is also a trivial example application, xor.py, which approximates the XOR function.
 Both the library and the example application are based on a version written by Daniel Shiffman in p5.js as part of his "The Nature of Code" series, on his YouTube channel "The Coding Train".

 # User Guide
 If Python 3 is installed, you can run xor.py to test the example application.
 You can also ``import pynet`` in your own projects.